Spin-orbital entanglement in Cr$^{3+}$-doped glasses: Results

-After calculating $\xi_{3d}$ and $Dq$, we proceed to calculate the amplitudes of the one-electron spinors and the corresponding entanglement entropies.
-Using $\xi_{3d}=228~{\rm cm}^{-1}$, $Dq=1526~{\rm cm}^{-1}$, and $p/q=1$, we obtain $\delta=0.242$ which yields $x_-=-y_+=-0.618$ and $y_-=x_+=0.786$.
-These amplitudes reveal a strong mixing of the atomic spinors $3{d}_{3/2}$ and $3{d}_{5/2}$.
-This is because in $3{d}^n$ systems, the spin-orbit interaction is small compared to the strength of the crystal field; therefore, the crystal field spinors are mixed to represent the crystal field spin-orbitals, which ultimately turn out to be a reasonable, albeit non-entangled, basis.
+After calculating $\xi_{\rm 3d}$ and $Dq$, we proceed to calculate the amplitudes of the one-electron spinors and the corresponding entanglement entropies.
+Using $\xi_{\rm 3d}=228~{\rm cm}^{-1}$, $Dq=1526~{\rm cm}^{-1}$, and $p/q=1$, we obtain $\delta=0.242$ which yields $x_-=-y_+=-0.618$ and $y_-=x_+=0.786$.
+These amplitudes reveal a strong mixing of the atomic spinors $3{\rm d}_{3/2}$ and $3{\rm d}_{5/2}$.
+This is because in $3{\rm d}^n$ systems, the spin-orbit interaction is small compared to the strength of the crystal field; therefore, the crystal field spinors are mixed to represent the crystal field spin-orbitals, which ultimately turn out to be a reasonable, albeit non-entangled, basis.
 The entanglement entropies are presented in Table \ref{tab1}, which also includes the spin-orbit coupling constant and the crystal field parameters for a family of chromium-doped glasses.
 The Neuhauser's parameters obtained from the optical absorption spectra of fluoride \cite{Maalej2016} and tellurite glasses \cite{Taktak2021} doped with Cr$^{3+}$ will be used for the theoretical study in this article.
 The molar composition of fluoride glasses are \cite{Maalej2016}: ZLAG(70.2 ZrF$_4$, 23.4 LaF$_3$, 0.6 AlF$_3$, 5.8 GaF$_3$, 0.5 CrF$_3$), ZBL(57 ZrF$_4$, 5 LaF$_3$, 3.5 AlF$_3$, 34 BaF$_2$, 0.5 CrF$_3$), and PZG(2 AlF$_3$, 34.3 GaF$_3$, 35.3 PbF$_2$, 4.9 YF$_3$, 23.5 ZnF$_2$, 0.5 CrF$_3$); while the tellurite glasses are made of \cite{Kanth2005,Taktak2021} ZnF$_2$-MO-TeO$_2$ with MO=Pb labeled as PT, MO=CdO labeled as CT, and MO=ZnO labeled as ZT, and the Cr$^{3+}$ content was varied from 0.1~\% to 0.3~\%.
-We observe that the entanglement entropy does not correlate with any of the Racah or crystal field strength parameters.
+A notable observation in our calculations is the behavior of the entanglement entropy for the $\Gamma_8^{ab}(t_{2g})$ Kramers pairs.
+To understand why $\Delta S_{\rm vN}^{\rm SO}$ (relative to a reference state or the non-relativistic limit) can be negative or lower than expected, one must consider the symmetry constraints imposed by the octahedral field.
+While the $\Gamma_7$ doublet arises from a specific combination of the $j=5/2$ manifold (see Eqs. \eqref{eq:G7a} and \eqref{eq:G7b}), the $\Gamma_8$ quartet represents a more complex mixing of orbital and spin states.
+In the case of the $\Gamma_8^{ab}(t_{2g})$ pairs, the crystal field acts to structure the orbital contribution.
+As the crystal field strength $Dq$ increases relative to the spin-orbit coupling $\xi_{\rm 3d}$, the wavefunction is increasingly forced into a specific orbital symmetry that is more separable from the spin than in the free-ion limit.
+Therefore, a negative $\Delta S_{\rm vN}^{\rm SO}$ does not imply a negative entropy in an absolute sense, but rather a reduction in entanglement compared to the purely relativistic atomic limit.
+This reduction occurs because the strong electrostatic environment effectively quenches a portion of the orbital angular momentum, partially decoupling it from the spin and leading to a more localized, less entangled state.
+In general, the entanglement entropy does not correlate with any of the Racah or crystal field strength parameters.
 On the other hand, the spin-orbit coupling constant generally appears to correlate with the entanglement entropy, except in the case of tellurite glasses, where the differences are small, if not negligible.
-In a previous work, we had found that entanglement entropy correlates well with the effective magnetic dipole moment in a family of $\rm 5d^1$ transition metal perovskites and hexachlorides \cite{GarciaRojas2025}.
-Nevertheless, a correlation between the $\xi_{3d}/Dq$ ratio and the entanglement entropy mediated by the parameter $\delta$ is expected, see Eq \eqref{eq:delta}. \begin{widetext}
+In a family of $\rm 5d^1$ transition metal perovskites and hexachlorides, it has been shown that entanglement entropy correlates well with the effective magnetic dipole moment \cite{GarciaRojas2025}.